 Malvern Museum organises a number of activities throughout the year.

 The museum takes part in the National Heritage weekend in early September.
 Admission to the museum is free and stewards often dress in costume.
 Donations are encouraged of course!
-The dulcitone, a portable piano type instrument, is played outside.
+The dulcitone, a portable piano type instrument, has been played outside in the past.
 It was originally played at St Anne’s Well by ‘Blind George’ to entertain visitors in the last century.

-Malvern Museum supports Civic Week in June by providing temporary displays that reflect the theme chosen for the Week.
+Malvern Museum supports Midsummer Malvern in June by providing temporary displays that reflect the theme chosen for the Week.
 In 2018 it successfully co-organised an exhibition in Malvern Priory called ‘Malvern in 60 Objects’.
 Many of the exhibits came from the museum’s collections and generated much interest.

 Outside exhibitions are designed and supervised by other enthusiastic volunteers.
 Malvern Museum pops up in the Public Library, Great Malvern Priory, WestFest and some county organised events, and exhibitions offer the public a glimpse into different periods from Malvern’s history.
 In this way some of our prints and artefacts are seen by a larger audience, and again donations are often forthcoming.